Wesleyan-Soft-Robots-Lab/Capacitive-Sensing-Sleeve/README.md

    3. In loop() function, make sure ```TransmitData()``` function is being used and ```Debug()``` is not being used
    4. Run [fast_multiCap.ino](Scripts/Arduino/fast_multiCap/fast_multiCap.ino)
    5. Run [fast_communication.py](Scripts/Python/fast_communication.py)
    6. Follow instructions, printed to IDE terminal.
 "Hard Press" countdown does not start until pressure is sensed on the current specified sensor
+### Sensor group patches have to be complete (4 patches per FDC chip) to calibrate

 ### Custom Hardware Setup